zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 ### Draw an item's preserve item's sprite instead of its base sprite

-Any item with the context tag `draw_preserve_sprite` will have its sprite be the sprite of its `preservedParentSheetIndex` item instead (if set).
+Items with the context tag `draw_preserve_sprite` will have its sprite be the sprite of its `preservedParentSheetIndex` item instead (if set).

 With `smoked_item` and `draw_preserve_sprite` combined, you can implement